[WorkAround] Beware of KB3126446—Causing Re-boot Issues in Windows 10 and 8.1 and 7 SP1 and Server 2012 R2

 Read More: [Fix] Skype and Windows 10 – Some Early Errors and Solutions

-What is the WorkAround?
+What is the workaround?

 But if you enabled RDP 8.0 to give access to another person, you can disable it.
-This is the only solution in the current scenario.
+This option is the only solution in the current scenario.

 How to Disable RDP?